George and Ann RichardsCivil War Era Center

 Dr. Soares received her Ph.D. in History from Northwestern University.
 Her research and teaching interests include African American history, the U.S. South, and 19th and 20th century U.S. history.
 Her dissertation, “Higher Ambitions for Freedom: The Politics of Public Black Colleges in the South, 1865-1915,” examined how black political and educational leaders mobilized throughout the region to establish and maintain state-supported black colleges.
 Support for the project came from the National Academy of Education/Spencer Foundation and Northwestern University.
 Dr. Soares is currently developing a book manuscript that builds on her dissertation research.
 Prior to attending Northwestern, she received a bachelor’s degree from Duke University and a master’s degree from the College of William & Mary, both in History.

-Dr. Soares is currently an Assistant Professor at Mississippi State University.
+Dr. Soares is currently an Assistant Professor of History at the University of Maryland.

 Dara Walker, 2018-2019 Postdoctoral Fellow